labgem/microscope-user-doc/docs/content/transcriptomic/NGSDiffExprAnalysis.rst

 		Click on row in the differential expressed genes table highlight its information row, selects and locks the corresponding point in the MA-plot then displays its Counts plot.

-		You can also download the two plots (MA-plot and Counts plot) in svg format.
+		You can also download the two plots (MA-plot and Counts plot) in the SVG format.

 		Note that when several comparisons are selected, a list allows the user to choose the plots to display.

 **B - The second part of the results is the table of the significant Differentially Expressed Genes.**

-This table is the central part of the result page and displays information about the significant Differentially Expressed Genes after filtering by the constraints of selection form.
+This table is the central part of the result page and displays information about the significant Differentially Expressed Genes after filtering by the constraints of the selection form.

 **Case 1 : One B condition selected.**